 1. Start With Day-Old Hair

-This is one of those often-mentioned tricks that really works.
+This is one of those often-mentioned tricks that really work.
 If for whatever reason your hair is a little bit oily, it tends to hold a curl much better.
 Keep this in mind if you have hard-to-curl hair!
 Just make sure you brush your hair through with a boar-bristle brush to distribute all the oil before curling.

 If your hair looks a little limp after styling, use dry shampoo like Suave Hair Refresher Dry Shampoo to refresh your roots.